3electrons/qticsneo/README.md

  - `libpcap0.8-dev`
  - `build-essential` is recommended

+## Changelog
+### Release 2021.06.14
+- Added channels listed as CANx.y where X is Interpids device and Y is Network/Channel number on device such as HSCAN1, HSCANFD2
+- Added CANFD support
+- Shadow buildng works
+- Verification of bitrate is done by libicsneo - returning nice error messages
+- Added License file

+### Release 2021.06.12
+- Proof of concept - basic functionality.

 ### Still TODO
-- Support for multiple channels (only one channel supported at the noment)
-- Verbose logging
+- Verbose logging (No logging at all on Windows)
-- ~~Shadow building~~
-- Verify channel distinguish when starting or multiplexing particular device and add channel support
-- Verification of bitrate according to icsneo enum types
-- Remove incoming event handler as it is not needed
-- Implement all configuration / parameters Keys with its proper support during opening device (Loopback, DataBitRate Key )
+- Consoder implementation of IncomingEvenHandler (mockup already exists) with setConfigurationParameter(QCanBusDevice::UserKey + PollingQueue ) to possibly process heavy loads.
+- Not shure if QCanBusDevice::LoopbackKey is properly implemented - using CAN_SETTINGS->Mode = LOOPBACK.
-- Verify if device status could be better implemnted
+- Verify if device status could be better implemnted - Possibly by events?
 - Implement resetDevice (now it is mockup only)
+- Consider adding AutoBaudKey as own Key to support CAN_SETTINGS::auto_baud.
+More info form libicsneo needed.
+- Implement configuration parameters QCanBusDevice::RecieveOwnKey, QCanBusDevice::RawFilterKey, QCanBusDevice::ErrorFilterKey,